When Women Were Dragons: Plot

 In the 1950s Alexandra "Alex" Green, the only child of an absentee father and a stern housewife mother, grows up under the influence of her beloved aunt Marla.
 In 1955 Marla leaves Alex her texts and love letters between her and several women before disappearing during the mass dragoning event of 1955 in which women morphed into dragons.

 Marla's daughter Beatrice is absorbed into the family and becomes Alex's sister with Alex's family, and the rest of the country, determined to pretend the dragoning never happened despite individual dragonings continuing to occur with regularity.

 When Alex is 15 her mother dies from a recurrence of breast cancer.
 Her father immediately marries his secretary, whom he had been having an affair with, and moves Alex and Beatrice into a small apartment.
 Alex keeps the secret of their living conditions as long as her father continues to financially provide for her but learns that he intends to cut support as soon as she graduates from high school.
 While her father pushes her to join the workforce or marry, Alex, who is gifted in mathematics, is determined to go to college.

 Shortly before Alex is due to graduate her aunt Marla, still in dragon form, reappears and her father dies.
-There is also a second mass dragoning of girls between the ages of 10 to 19.
+There is also a second mass dragoning of girls between the ages of 10 and 19.
 With more dragons choosing to stay with their families dragons become more commonly accepted.

 Alex, while attending university, reluctantly gives her sister Beatrice permission to fully dragon.
-Her sister goes on to become a noble peace prize winner while Alex becomes a scientist.
+Her sister goes on to become a Nobel Peace Prize winner while Alex becomes a scientist.